-ASHFORD PORT HEALTH NOW APPROVED FOR CERTIFYING EXPORT HEALTH CERTIFICATES
+ASHFORD PORT HEALTH ARE APPROVED FOR CERTIFYING EXPORT HEALTH CERTIFICATES

 Please email email@example.com for further information.